 Our clients include individual property owners, developers, hotel chains, shopping centre owners and commercial agents in Melbourne, across Australia and overseas.

 Our comprehensive in-house service is further supported by our Commercial and Litigation departments.
-Our lawyers’ expertise includes advising on: includes advising on:
+Our lawyers’ expertise includes advising on:

 Just some of our lawyers’ high profile previous work has included:

 It is advisable to obtain reports before exchanging contracts so that you can make an assessment about the condition of the property.
 There are a number of different reports which you may obtain including a building inspection report, a pest report, a strata records report (if applicable) or a contamination report (if applicable).

 Stamp duty is calculated based on the purchase price and is payable within 30 days of the property being transferred.
 However, if you are purchasing a property “off the plan” you may be entitled to certain stamp duty concessions.